opensafely-core/airlock/docs/how-tos/review-a-request.md

 ### View file group context, statistical disclosure controls and comments
-The context, controls and comments related to this file's file group can be viewed from the file page by clicking on the Context button.
+The context, controls and comments related to this file's file group can be viewed from the file page by clicking on the "View Context & Comments" button.

 ![Context, controls and comments modal](../screenshots/context_modal.png)

+[Comments can be added](#add-comments) from the [file](#commenting-on-individual-files) view and will be annotated with a link to the file.

 ### Vote on a file